Radot1/POSPal/DEVELOPMENT_LOG.md

 - Production-ready with professional bill generation

 **Customer Experience:**
 Restaurant staff and customers now see exactly what they're paying for, with clear breakdowns of base prices, selected options, and totals.
-No more confusion about why order totals don't match simple sums—every option and price modification is clearly displayed.
+No more confusion about why order totals don't match simple sumsâ€”every option and price modification is clearly displayed.

 ---